Paul Watson: Early and personal life

-According to the Sea Shepherd Conservation Society, Paul Watson was born in Toronto to Anthony Joseph Watson and Annamarie Larsen, and grew up in St. Andrews, New Brunswick, along with two sisters and three brothers.
+Paul Watson was born in Toronto, the oldest child of Anthony Joseph Watson and Annamarie Larsen, and grew up in St. Andrews, New Brunswick, along with three younger sisters and three younger brothers.
 As a child he was a member of the Kindness Club, which he has credited with teaching him to "respect and defend animals".
-After working as a tour guide at Expo 67, the World's Fair that took place in Montreal in 1967, Watson moved to Vancouver.
+After working as a tour guide at Expo 67, the World's Fair that took place in Montreal in 1967, Watson rode the rails to Vancouver.

-According to the Sea Shepherd Conservation Society, in 1968 and the early 1970s, he joined the Canadian Coast Guard, where he served aboard weatherships, search and rescue hovercraft, and buoy tenders.
+In 1968 and the early 1970s, he joined the Canadian Coast Guard, where he served aboard weatherships, search and rescue hovercraft, and buoy tenders.
 He signed up as a merchant seaman in 1969 with the Norwegian Consulate in Vancouver and shipped out on the 30,000 ton bulk carrier Bris as a deckhand.
-The Bris was registered in Oslo, Norway and manifested for the Indian Ocean and Pacific trade.
+The Bris was registered in Oslo, Norway, and manifested for the Indian Ocean and Pacific trade.
 In 1972 he shipped out of San Francisco on the 35,000 ton bulk Swedish carrier Jarl R. Trapp and manifested for the Indian Ocean and Pacific trade.

 Watson has one daughter, Lilliolani (born 1980), with his first wife, Starlet Lum, who was a founding director of Greenpeace Quebec, Earthforce!, Project Wolf, and Sea Shepherd.
-His second wife, Lisa Distefano, a former Playboy model, was Sea Shepherd's Director of Operations during the Makah anti-whaling campaigns in Friday Harbor.
+His second wife, Lisa Distefano, was Sea Shepherd's Director of Operations during the Makah anti-whaling campaigns in Friday Harbor.
 His third wife, Allison Lance, is an animal rights activist and a volunteer crew member of Sea Shepherd.
 Watson has two grandchildren.
-Watson married his fourth wife Yana Rusinovich on February 14, 2015, in Paris, France.
-Watson and Rusinovich had a son, Tiger, on September 29, 2016 and a second son, Murtagh, on August 6, 2021.
+Watson married his fourth wife Yana Rusinovich on February 14, 2015, in Paris.
+Watson and Rusinovich have two sons, Tiger and Murtagh.

-Watson ran for parliament in Canada's federal elections twice.
+Watson ran for Parliament in Vancouver Centre twice for the Green Party.
+In 1995, he ran for Mayor of Vancouver for the Green Party.

 Activism

 Early years

 In October 1969, Watson joined a Sierra Club protest against nuclear testing at Amchitka Island.
 The group which formed as a result of that protest was the Don't Make a Wave Committee, which evolved into the group known today as Greenpeace.
-In the early 1970s, Watson was also active with the Vancouver Liberation Front and the Vancouver Yippies.
+In the early 1970s, Watson was also active with SDU (Students for a Democratic University).
 Watson sailed as a crew member aboard the Greenpeace Too! ship in 1971 and skippered the Greenpeace boat Astral in 1972.
 Paul Watson continued as a crew member, skipper, and officer aboard several Greenpeace voyages throughout the mid-1970s.

 According to The New Yorker, The New York Times, and other sources, Watson was a founding member of Greenpeace, but the organization denies this stating he "was an influential early member but not, as he sometimes claims, a founder."
-Greenpeace claims that Watson joined Greenpeace on its Amchitka expedition, which they claim to be their second expedition, but Paul Watson claims that this was Greenpeace's first meeting.
+Watson joined Greenpeace on its Amchitka expedition, The Amchitka voyage was one campaign with two ships, the Greenpeace and the Greenpeace Too.
+Together it was one expedition with the Greenpeace voyage in October and relieved by the Greenpeace Too in November.